We Ranked the Top 20 RuPaul's Drag Race Queens: See Who Sashayed Their Way to No. 1!

 VH1

 Hieee!
 In season five, Alaska (real name Justin Honard) proved just how perfect she was for this competition.
 There was her hilarious fragrance commercial parody for "Red For Filth..."
 Her wig-snatching performance in the "Reading is Fundamental" challenge.
 Her creation of Lil Pound Cake.
-She lost the crown to Jinx Monsoon, but then she returned for All-Stars 2, newly sober and ready to win.
+She lost the crown to Jinkx Monsoon, but then she returned for All-Stars 2, newly sober and ready to win.
 And boy did she.
 Between her unbelievable Mae West in Snatch Game and her second stand-out commercial parody, she more than proved why she's one of the all-time greats.
 Sure, her elimination choices deserve all the side-eye in the world, but none of them take away from her killer performance and her place in the Drag Race Hall of Fame.

 VH1